 Wildlife CONFLICT RESOLUTION

-In response to public concern regarding wildlife issues in the Big Hole watershed, the Big Hole Watershed Committee formed a wildlife subcommittee in November 2008 to discuss wildlife management issues.
-The group is led by ranchers and invites solutions from all sides of wildlife issues.
-The wildlife subcommittee is led by Jim Hagenbarth, Co-Chair of the Big Hole Watershed Committee and rancher.
-An initiative of the wildlife subcommittee focuses on solutions to reduce conflict between predators and ranchers and is led by Dean Peterson, board member of the Big Hole Watershed Committee and rancher.
-Tana Nulph, BHWC Conservation Programs Coordinator, manages the committee’s wildlife programs and grants.
+In response to public concern regarding wildlife issues in the Big Hole watershed, BHWC formed a wildlife subcommittee in November 2008 to discuss wildlife management issues.
+The wildlife subcommittee invites solutions from all sides of wildlife issues and is led by Jim Hagenbarth, BHWC Vice-Chairman and rancher.
+An initiative of the wildlife subcommittee focuses on solutions to reduce conflict between predators and ranchers and is led by Dean Peterson, BHWC board member and rancher.
+Tana Nulph, Conservation Programs Coordinator, manages BHWC’s wildlife programs and grants.

 OUR WILDLIFE PROGRAMS & initiatives

 - Wildlife Conflict Reduction